-If we fail to offer high-quality customer support, our business and reputation may suffer.
+If we fail to offer high-quality customer service, our business and reputation may suffer.

-High-quality education, training and customer support are important for successful marketing and sales and for the renewal of existing customers.
-Providing this education, training and support requires that our personnel who manage our online training resource or provide customer support have specific inbound experience domain knowledge and expertise, making it more difficult for us to hire qualified personnel and to scale up our support operations.
-The importance of high-quality customer support will increase as we expand our business and pursue new customers.
-If we do not help our customers use multiple applications and provide effective ongoing support, our ability to sell additional functionality and services to, or to retain, existing customers may suffer and our reputation with existing or potential customers may be harmed.
+High-quality education, training and customer service are important for successful marketing and sales and for the renewal of existing customers and for the pursuit of new customers.
+Providing this education, training and service requires that our personnel who manage our online training resource or provide customer service have specific inbound experience domain knowledge and expertise, making it more difficult for us to hire qualified personnel and to scale up our support operations.
+If we do not help our customers use multiple applications and provide effective ongoing service, our ability to sell additional functionality and services to, or to retain, existing customers may suffer and our reputation with existing or potential customers may be harmed.